What’s happening at Pacifica?

 Back in March, 2012, when the old Pacifica national board was still in power, news broke that Pacifica had hired Jackson Lewis, an anti-union legal firm which the AFL-CIO has called the nation’s “number one union-buster.”
 Listeners and staff across the network were outraged, and organized to forced the network to drop the firm.
 For more on union issues, see KPFAWorker’s A Short Labor History of KPFA as well as that organization’s solidarity page, and What is Union-Busting?

 Why are there many confusing websites for KPFA supporters?

-SaveKPFA-affiliated representatives now constitute a new majority on the local station board, seated in December 2010.
+SaveKPFA-affiliated representatives have been a majority on the local station board since December 2010.
+At the Pacifica National Board level, a new board majority that includes SaveKPFA began working to save the network in February 2014.
+SaveKPFA.org is our website.
 KPFAWorker.org is the site to go to for news from staff, both paid and unpaid.
 A group called Independents for Community Radio, which did not win a majority on the local board, has been purchasing dozens of similar web domain names in hopes of confusing the public, offering to sell those names back to SaveKPFA, which represents the majority.
 Likewise, the same group is pouring all sorts on information on the internet, but to paraphrase Daniel Moynihan, “You’re entitled to your own opinions, but you are not entitled to your own facts.”